JamesSkemp/phaser-3-vsc-typescript-nodejs/README.md

 If you'd like to run a simple web server, install http-server via `npm install http-server -g`, which can then be run from the dist directory by running `http-server`.

 ## Upgrading Phaser
-To upgrade Phaser CE run `npm upgrade phaser` (passing `--save` if you wish to update the package.json).
+To upgrade Phaser 3 run `npm upgrade phaser` (passing `--save` if you wish to update the package.json).

 Phaser TypeScript definitions can currently be found at https://github.com/photonstorm/phaser3-docs/tree/master/typescript